kaizen-ai/kaizenflow/documentation/notes/code_style.md

     - E.g., if you get an assertion after 8 hours of computation you don't want to have to add some logging and run for 8 hours to just know what happened
-- A `dassert_*` typically prints as much info as possible, but it can't report information that are not visible to it:
+- A `dassert_*` typically prints as much info as possible, but it can't report information that is not visible to it:
     - **Bad**
         ```python
         dbg.dassert(string.startswith('hello'))